vrs/dictcc/README.md

 3. Symlink dictcc.py from your $PATH or call it from a wrapper script and things should work (it's my setup)

 ## Usage
-dictcc.py accepts words on stdin and outputs possible translations.
+dictcc.py accepts words on stdin and outputs possible translations.<br>
-Call like so (recommended):
+Call like so (recommended):<br>
 `rlwrap dictcc.py`

 ## License